 Every year the Denver Scholarship Foundation awards thousands of scholarships to qualifying DPS graduates who attend one of our eligible colleges in Colorado.
 DSF Scholarships are renewable for up to five years.
 DSF depends on donations from the community to pay for its scholarships, and award amounts can vary from year to year.
 Applications are due on April 1.
 View information on how to apply.

-To qualify for a DSF Scholarship, students from the Class of 2015 must meet these requirements:
+To qualify for a DSF Scholarship, students must meet these requirements:

 For more information, please visit www.denverscholarship.org